 |

---mirror --symbolic Clone Mirror
+--mirror --symbolic Symbolic Clone Mirror

 |

-The Clone Mirror function is a combination of Smart Mirror
+The Clone Mirror function is a combination of Smart Mirror and

-and SmartClone.
+SmartClone.
 Basically it creates a Symbolic Link Clone from Source to Destination directory,

 but also synchronises the folder Source to Destination: